Jenny LeClue: Plot

-Jenny finds her mom at the grave site reviving the Dean with an antidote, as the Dean had never actually died, but rather staged his death with a special poison, and planned this whole ordeal with Jenny's mom.
-Throughout her excursion, Jenny had been uncovering evidence of a massive secret research project in Arthurton, one that caused the alleged death of her dad.
+Jenny finds her Mom at the grave site reviving the Dean with an antidote, as the Dean had never actually died, but rather staged his death with a special poison, and planned this whole ordeal with Jenny's mom.
+Throughout her excursion, Jenny had been uncovering evidence of a massive secret research project in Arthurton, one that caused the alleged death of her dad, as well as a tragedy in which 300 miners were killed.
 Jenny's epiphany was that this side case was in fact directly tied to the Dean's staged murder.
 The Dean chose to disappear from the public eye in order to help Jenny's mom take down the shadowy organization responsible for sponsoring this secret project, which they had deemed an existential threat to their town.
+While exploring, Jenny had discovered that Arthurton had "disappeared" from the world, and is currently on the "other side".
+Jenny's father had somehow gone back to the original side that Arthurton had originated from, and is actually alive.

+Meanwhile, back in the 'real world', Arthur is pleased to have written a gritty murder mystery story without having to permanently kill any character off.
+However, his publisher says that it feels like a trick, and that it has broken the promise that Arthur had made.
+Arthur, realizing that his series's only chance at survival demands on him killing off one of the main characters, decides to pick one at random with his hand over his eyes; he selects either Jenny, Jenny's Mom, or the Dean, to kill off for good.

-Jenny insists that her dad is still alive, but before the three of them could decide what to do next, a seismic event interrupts them, and the story ends on a cliffhanger.
+Jenny insists that her dad is still alive and on the 'other side', but before the three of them could decide what to do next, a seismic event interrupts them, erasing the character that Arthur has picked to kill off, and the story ends on a cliffhanger.